DOC-REF: FRC-2026-04-28Rev 04 / 2026

 Dedicated Compliance Lead

 Most organizations pursuing FedRAMP Moderate or higher need at least one full-time compliance professional.
-This person manages ConMon deliverables, POA&M tracking, agency relationships, and documentation updates.
+Manages ConMon deliverables, POA&M tracking, agency relationships, and documentation updates.

-Existing security engineers will spend 20-40% of their time on FedRAMP-related work during authorization and 10-20% ongoing for ConMon.
-This is not a new hire, but it is a real cost in diverted engineering capacity.
+Security engineers will spend 20-40% of their time on FedRAMP-related work during authorization and 10-20% ongoing for ConMon.
+Real cost in diverted engineering capacity.

 Executive Time for AO Interactions